-Because we love warm, creamy soups; all the flavours from Thailand and everything to do with noodles!
+This spicy thai curry pumpkin noodle soup kept us company all weekend!
+Because we love warm, creamy soups; all the flavors from Thailand and everything to do with noodles!
 And we are making the most of whatever’s left of the winter.
 Because temperatures in Bangalore are rising pretty fast, and there’s nothing we can do about it except bring out the ice cream!

 Already like the sound of it?
 I have a quick video to show you how to make this thai curry pumpkin noodle soup